 The red flag was flying high because I no longer desired the filled calendar.
-Which, I once used to gauge success.
+Something I once used to gauge success.
 It's hard to ignore other's expectations.
 I was never going to be the winner of the comparison game, nor did I want to be.
 Once I started embracing failure, fear became easier to deal with.

 I failed as a wedding and portrait photographer.

 To this day, I continue on this journey of figuring out what’s next for me.
 I believe that doing one intentional thing will eventually lead to the next.
 This process is difficult, but worth it.
 Sometimes, I feel as if I'm roaming aimlessly with no direction or end in site.
 That's when I remind myself how far I've come and I continue to do what feels right.
 This process is liberating because I have faith and I’m confident in the path before me.
 Embracing failure moves me forward.
 Wherever it may lead…

 Whether you call it God, intuition, a higher power, the universe, inner voice, etc…

 Messages are sent our way.
 We can choose to either ignore or listen to them.
 Three years ago, I wasn’t ready to take the leap.
 As a result, God intervened.
 The truth is, I would never leap if I waited until I was ready.
 Each of us deserves to feel fulfilled and live on purpose.